iiwaasnet/kino/README.md

 Rendezvous Service is that glue, which keeps all parts together: it forwards registration information from newly connected routers to all members of the network, sends PINGs and broadcasts PONGs as a part of health check process.
 Since it's so important, the Rendezvous service is usually deployed on a *cluster* of servers, so that it can survive hardware failures.
-Nevertheless, even if the Rendezvous cluster dies (or stopped because of deployment), **kino** network still continues to operate, except that network configuration changes will not be propagated until the cluster is online again.
+Nevertheless, even if the Rendezvous cluster dies (or stops because of deployment), **kino** network still continues to operate, except that network configuration changes will not be propagated until the cluster is online again.

-**MessageHub** is one of the ways to send messages into Actors network.
-It is a *starting point of the flow*.
-First message sent from MessageHub gets CorrelationId assigned, which is then copied to any other message, created during the message flow.
-It is possible to create a *callback point*, which is defined by message type and caller address.
-Whenever an Actor responds with the message, which type corresponds to the one registered in the callback, it is immediately routed back to the address in the callback point.
-Thus, clients may emulate synchronous calls, waiting for the callback to be resolved.
-Callback may return back a message or an exception, whatever happens first.
+Actor's method, that was invoked by ActorHost to process incoming message, may responde with a new message.
+This new message will be traveling over the network until it reaches other actor and so on.
+If actor can create only a response message, how can we create a request message, i.e. initial one?
+**MessageHub** is used to send a message into **kino** network.
+Depending on your needs, you may send either one-way message, or specify a *callback point*.
+To explain what the callback point is, let's talk a bit about message flows.

+When we build applications, we try to group relevant code into some components.
+These components have well-defined interface and responsibilities.
+At high level, code of the application looks like a sequence of calls to some components with expected type of return value.
+If we replace components with actors, which are sendig and receiving messages, we may say that we have a message flow, which implements desired behaviour of the application.
+Return value of expected type - this is a callback point in message flow.
+When building application with **kino**, we design a message flow, which we expect to finish at some point in time with predefined result - message.
+So, callback point, is nothing else than identity of the message, which should be routed back to initiator of the flow, i.e. return value.

+In nutshell, caller sends initial flow message via MessageHub into **kino** network and defines a callback point.
+Dozens of new messages may be created during this flow, traveling over different nodes, but as soon as somewhere someone create a message with the identity, defined in the callback, this message will be immediatelly routed back to the caller.
+Voila, you've got your return value!

 ![Callback](https://cdn.rawgit.com/iiwaasnet/kino/master/img/Callback.png)